o-mni/RedVault/README.md

 - **Quick Copy**: One-click copy of any code snippet to your clipboard.
 - **Responsive Design**: Desktop layout with sidebar, mobile friendly stacking.
 - **Zero Dependencies**: Plain HTML, CSS & vanilla JavaScript — no build steps or frameworks.

-## Getting Started

-Simply point your browser to: